 The physical world of five years ago feels like a very different place from today.
 Barack Obama had just started his second term after defeating Mitt Romney in the US presidential election, Xi Jinping, China’s newly appointed president, had just announced an ambitious reform package for the country’s economy, Angela Merkel had just won re-election as Germany’s chancellor on record opinion poll numbers and the UK was an integral part of the European Union.
 Fast forward five years and the West has seen a wave a political populism that has created the Trump presidency, seen the UK vote to leave the EU and Merkel announcing she will leave politics, while President Xi has established himself as a potential leader for life, centralising political power while slowing down China’s economic reform.
 What is less obvious is that these changes have been matched if not exceeded by dramatic shifts in the digital world.
 These changes augur an age in which the physical world order of the 20th century will be overturned by the cyber world; this process has indeed been accelerating during the last five years.
 The key components of this overthrow are as follows:

-III.
-Technology: Big Data and Artificial Intelligence.
+- Technology: Big Data and Artificial Intelligence.
 Technologies like artificial intelligence (AI) (and machine learning) are emerging as game changers across a wide range of industries, including in the cyber arena.
 AI is fundamentally transforming cyber security and cryptography, and automating core security processes.
 Moreover, the application of AI to big data analytics promises to unlock a step change in value from information, with AI estimated to add US$15.7 trillion to global GDP by 2030.
-Given its economic and security disruption potential, both China and the US are racing to develop AI technologies and establish a leadership position in a 21st century ‘space race’, with China’s national AI strategic plan targeting a leadership position in AI by 2025.
+Given its economic and security disruption potential, “Whoever becomes the leader in the [AI] sphere will become the ruler of the world.”
+Russian President Vladimir Putin, 2nd Sept, 2017 both China and the US are racing to develop AI technologies and establish a leadership position in a 21st century ‘space race’, with China’s national AI strategic plan targeting a leadership position in AI by 2025.
 China’s annual AI spending is projected to increase from US$12bn in 2017 to US$70bn by 2020, and China’s plan is built on private-public collaboration, envisaging innovation to be leveraged from private sector companies like Alibaba and Tencent for applications in warfare and espionage.
 The US on the other hand has not announced a comprehensive government strategy for accelerating AI development and adoption, and so the perception is that innovation to date is largely being driven (and paid for) by the private sector.
-If the US government is covertly pursuing such a programme, it is doing so quite differently from the post-World War II era when it financed IBM’s development of mainframe and computational technologies that dominated the world for decades. , America for the time being it continues to lead the field, with over three times as many AI companies and twice the number of AI patents as China has today.
+If the US government is covertly pursuing such a programme, it is doing so quite differently from the post-World War II era when it financed IBM’s development of mainframe and computational technologies that dominated the world for decades.
+At any rate, America for the time being it continues to lead the field, with over three times as many AI companies and twice the number of AI patents as China has today.
 America has a natural advantage as an open society that provides widespread access to information and ideas, enabling mass innovation.
 However, the question remains whether China can overcome this advantage by throwing money at the problem and focusing on one objective, cyber warfare capability, rather than America Inc’s myriad objectives and applications.

 Today cyberspace is the only domain of warfare in which the United States faces near-peer competition, as well as multiple state and non-state actors that can and do freely attack the US homeland.
 While the US enjoys the largest tech industry, has the world’s largest military and potentially the largest cyber budget, foreign actors have recognised the asymmetric nature of cyberpower and their ability to compete with or at least disrupt US interests using much fewer resources.
 This growth and diversification of the geopolitical cyber landscape is likely to have an impact on the shape of future cyber conflicts.
 Rather than being like protracted wars between nation states that had defined beginnings, phases and endings, cyber conflicts of the future are likely to fall into the category of ‘perpetual conflict’.
 They are set to be continual and multi-dimensional, fought with the use of both direct resources and proxies, leading to a constant barrage of attacks against military, government, economic and civilian targets.
 However, while cyber attacks will have varying levels of intensity, under most circumstances they likely remain under the threshold that triggers a physical response by the US, where it can bring superior resources to bear and outmatch any opponent, (provided that it can identify the source of such an attack and formulate an effective response).
 For the most part, cyber threats to the US will therefore be more like terrorist attacks than like conventional attacks that could be construed as an act of war, and American cyber defence and counterattack capabilities will need to be organised accordingly.
 This of course does not mean that cyber attacks may not have devastating effects: just like 9/11 showed the destructive potential of physical terrorist attacks, cyber attacks can cause massive infrastructure destruction and loss of life, and American policy makers and defence planners will need to account for these types of attacks as well.
 Of course, America may well also be faced with ‘conventional’ cyber threats by other state actors and even other superpowers.
 China’s cyber efforts during the past five years mean that it is potentially the most likely candidate in this regard.